October 11, 2022

 Cheers to the final 100 kilometers!

-My meal at the albergue would turn out to be a completely different dining experience than the communal dinner I was expecting though.
+My meal at the albergue would turn out to be a completely different dining experience than the dinner I was expecting, though.
 When I checked in, the hospitaliero told me dinner was at 6:30 pm.
-But when I walked into the dining room at the appointed time, I was shown to a private table and given the menu options.
-I wouldn’t be dining in communal setting.
-I’ve be eating alone tonight – with just the company of some heavy metal music videos droning on the TV above the bar.
+However, when I arrived at the dining room at the appointed time, I was escorted to a private table and presented with the menu options.

+I wouldn’t be dining in a communal setting as I’d done in other albergues.
+I’d be eating alone tonight, with just the company of some heavy metal music videos droning on the TV above the bar.

 All alone